dominiclizarraga/dominiclizarraga.github.io/_posts/2025-01-31-rails-code-guide-through.md

 ---
 Next session with Kasper [(luma link)](https://lu.ma/8a8clh9b){:target="_blank"}

 Last Friday I attended a session with [Kasper](@kaspth.bsky.social) where he shared with us how he usually explores Rails codebase, he’s got a lot of experience doing this therefore I applied what I learned here.

+I've always been curious how callbacks and model validations work in Rails, so I decided to explore this topic.

 1. [Setting up the app](#setting-up)
 2. [Possible error with bundle](#bundle-error)